DomResc/docker-backup-tools/README.md

 Common issues:

+- **Configuration file not found**: Make sure the path to the configuration file is correct
 - **Insufficient disk space**: Ensure the backup destination has enough free space
 - **Tool not found**: Install missing tools (borg, filen, msmtp)
 - **Docker not stopping**: Check Docker service status and dependencies